 To insure your ring, you’ll need something to prove its value.
 If you bought it recently, you can provide the receipt.
 If it’s inherited or a gift, you’ll need to get an appraisal.

 Back up.
 What’s an appraisal?
-It’s official documentation that shows how much your ring is worth.
+It’s official documentation that confirms the value of your ring.

 Btw, different insurance companies have different standards for what they accept when it comes to appraisals.

 At Lemonade, we accept appraisals from a jeweler.
-When a jeweler appraises the items, make sure they inspect and verify it in person.
+When a jeweler gives their appraised value of the items, make sure they inspect and verify it in person.
 Your appraisal must be dated within five years of the day you submit the item for Extra Coverage.
-So if you submit your grandmother’s engagement ring for Extra Coverage in June of 2019 but only have an appraisal from 2011, you’ll need to get an updated appraisal.
+So if you submit your grandmother’s heirloom engagement ring for Extra Coverage in June of 2021 but only have an appraisal from 2014, you’ll need to get an updated appraisal.

 What jeweler should you go to?
 As far as we’re concerned, that’s up to you!
 But for your own peace of mind, we recommend an appraisal from a certified Gemologist.

 Will adding my engagement ring to my policy affect my premium?

 Yes, it will.
 The price of insurance can vary significantly, depending on your home’s location and the amount of coverage you need – so adding an engagement ring to your policy will increase what you’re paying.
 (Btw, here’s a behind-the-scenes guide to renters insurance cost.)

 How do I add an engagement ring to my policy?